iefserge/moltenc.dev/index.md

 # __Molten C__ -- evolved C programming language

-__Molten C__ is a data-oriented programming language built to improve upon the C language, exploring another alternative evolution path for C. The guiding priciples are:
+__Molten C__ is a data-oriented programming language built to improve upon the C language, exploring another alternative evolution path for C.

-* __The "Spirit" of C__: as much as possible, preserve the C language and its underlying principles.
-Unless it's a significant improvement, any differences between the C and Molten C should be minimized.
-At the same time this is an opportunity to introduce source breaking changes which would never be accepted in C.
+__Molten C__ follows the same underlying principles as C, in an attempt to preserve the "spirit" and essence of C.

-* __Data Oriented Design__: embrace the natural flow of data transformed from inputs into outputs, instead of modeling the world as interconnected entities (objects).
+__Molten C__ embraces the natural flow of data transformed from inputs into outputs, instead of modeling the world as interconnected entities (objects).

-* __Existing Libraries__: seamlessly interoperate with C libraries of any complexity, including C standard library.
-No "bindings" or code rewrites should be necessary.
-Although, language is not a source code superset of C, it should be possible to transparently import and use any C libraries.
+__Molten C__ supports seamless interoperation with existing C libraries of any complexity, including C standard library.
+Although, language is not a source code superset of C, it's possible to transparently import and use any C libraries.

 #### Factorial